libp2p/specs/webrtc/README.md

 reliable data delivery.

-When a node wishes to close a stream for writing, it SHOULD send a message with the `FIN` flag set, then proceed to wait for a `FIN_ACK` message from the remote node.
+When a node wishes to close a stream for writing, it SHOULD send a message with the `FIN` flag set.
+A node SHOULD only consider its write-half closed once it received a `FIN_ACK`.

 If a `FIN` flag is received the node SHOULD respond with a `FIN_ACK`.